wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 | **Allowed values** | Any valid email address |
 +--------------------+-------------------------+

-Use this section repeatedly for multiple email addresses, once per addresses.
+This section will only allow for one email address, but the section can be repeated for each email address you would wish include.

 email_from
 ^^^^^^^^^^^^^^^^^^

-This controls the “source” address in email alerts.
+This specifies the “source” address contained in the email alerts.

 +--------------------+-------------------------+
 | **Default value**  | n/a                     |